jburguete/genetic/README.md

 * type_selection_reproduction: type of algorithm to select the parents to reproduce
 * type_selection_adaptation: type of algorithm to select the mothers to create sons with a adaptation.
+An adaption inverts a random bit between the lowest significative bits.
 Valid values are:
 	* SELECTION_ADAPTATION_TYPE_LINEARRANK (default value): the mother is selected randomly between the survival entities assigning a linear probabiltiy higher for better entities.